 - She needs healthy meals and snacks and lots of water and juice.
 Staying hydrated is important for all new moms, particularly those who are breastfeeding.
-Because breast milk contains 90% water, breastfeeding mothers need about 16 cups of water each day to compensate.
+Breast milk contains 90% water, so breastfeeding mothers need about 16 cups of water each day to compensate.
 This can come from food, other beverages and drinking water itself.
 It’s helpful to drink 8 oz. of water with each nursing session.

 - Know that she’ll have strong emotions.
 Her hormones will be in flux for the first couple of weeks and can sometimes cause dramatic mood swings.
 Be prepared for a few tears.
 If, however, you notice she has continued, intense feelings of sadness or is overwhelmed for more than several days, encourage her to talk to her healthcare provider to rule out postpartum depression.

 - Take the time to listen and support her.
 Beyond hormonal swings, many moms are blindsided with the overwhelming feeling that their lives have changed drastically and not necessarily for the better.
 It takes time to learn to balance the roles of mother and individual.

 - If she is breastfeeding, help her succeed by learning about breastfeeding’s benefits (and challenges) along with her.
 Babies were designed to breastfeed, and breastmilk is the perfect food for them, but lots of questions can crop up during this early learning period and make new parents anxious.
 When you have questions about nursing, don’t wait—call the lactation consultants at our hospital.